- distinguish and identify types of errors in numerical computing

 Students will solve online quizzes.
 Students can access online course materials in MoodleLaboratory

-During the semester students will work on program tasks
+During the semester students will work on program tasks.
+Laboratory exercises are created using Jupyter notebooks, Python and associated libraries.

 |Type||Threshold||Percent of Grade||Threshold||Percent of Grade|